UK Government’s & LTA transformational investment into public park tennis courts for local communities announced

 Simon Johnson, CEO of Tennis Wales commented on the funding announcement

 Following refurbishment, the LTA, Tennis Wales and Tennis Scotland will work with local authorities across Britain to help support them with a variety of operating models to help increase participation.
-This includes making it easier for people to find and book a court through the LTA’s online booking platform, LTA Rally, combined with digital gate access technology so people can turn up knowing a court is available for them to use, as well as community coaching programmes.
+This includes making it easier for people to find and book a court through the LTA’s online tennis court booking system, combined with digital gate access technology so people can turn up knowing a court is available for them to use, as well as community coaching programmes.

 This approach has already been rolled out successfully for the past three years, and has demonstrated that with the right combination of programmes and coaching activity, participation in parks can increase significantly.
 The recently refurbished park tennis courts in Neath, South Wales have already seen participation increase since being refurbished by Sport Wales and Tennis Wales in 2020, and the tennis courts in Heath Park, Cardiff have welcomed over 1,400 players in the last 18 months.